Aliases for YBX1 Gene

 GeneCards Summary for YBX1 Gene

 YBX1 (Y-Box Binding Protein 1) is a Protein Coding gene.
 Diseases associated with YBX1 include liposarcoma and breast cancer.
-Among its related pathways are Gene Expression and mRNA Splicing - Major Pathway.
+Among its related pathways are PI3K / Akt Signaling and Translational Control.
 GO annotations related to this gene include nucleic acid binding and transcription factor activity, sequence-specific DNA binding.
 An important paralog of this gene is YBX2.

 UniProtKB/Swiss-Prot for YBX1 Gene

 Mediates pre-mRNA alternative splicing regulation.
 Binds to splice sites in pre-mRNA and regulates splice site selection.
 Binds and stabilizes cytoplasmic mRNA.
 Contributes to the regulation of translation by modulating the interaction between the mRNA and eukaryotic initiation factors (By similarity).
 Regulates the transcription of numerous genes.
 Its transcriptional activity on the multidrug resistance gene MDR1 is enhanced in presence of the APEX1 acetylated form at Lys-6 and Lys-7.
 Binds to promoters that contain a Y-box (5-CTGATTGGCCAA-3), such as MDR1 and HLA class II genes.
 Promotes separation of DNA strands that contain mismatches or are modified by cisplatin.
 Has endonucleolytic activity and can introduce nicks or breaks into double-stranded DNA (in vitro).
 May play a role in DNA repair.
 Component of the CRD-mediated complex that promotes MYC mRNA stability.
 Binds preferentially to the 5-[CU]CUGCG-3 motif in vitro.